hdShang/arxiv-daily/docs/cs-CV/2025-11-18/papers/251114259v2-manipshield-a-unified-framework-for-image-manipulation-detection-loc.md

 ---
 layout: default
-title: ManipShield: A Unified Framework for Image Manipulation Detection, Localization and Explanation
+title: "ManipShield: A Unified Framework for Image Manipulation Detection, Localization and Explanation"
 ---

 # ManipShield: A Unified Framework for Image Manipulation Detection, Localization and Explanation